Court documents reveal gruesome details in Colorado Springs’ woman’s death via baseball bat

-COLORADO SPRINGS — Court documents have revealed more information regarding a woman’s brutal death, reportedly at the hands of her boyfriend.
+COLORADO SPRINGS, Colo. — Court documents have revealed more information regarding a woman’s brutal death, reportedly at the hands of her boyfriend.

 A recently-released affidavit details the moment when Daisha Fry’s daughter found her mother lying in her bedroom, beaten and bloodied, next to a baseball bat.
 Daisha was found by her daughter just hours after being seen in her bedroom with her boyfriend, Douglas Hawkins, 32.